-Tractor engines that comply with the EPA emission-control design requirements have generally been less fuel-efficient and have increased maintenance costs compared to engines in tractors manufactured before these requirements became effective.
-If we are unable to offset resulting increases in fuel expenses or maintenance costs with higher freight rates or improved fuel economy, our financial condition, results of operations, liquidity and cash flows could be materially adversely affected.
+Tractor engines that comply with the EPA emission-control design requirements have generally been more expensive, less fuel-efficient and have increased maintenance costs compared to engines in tractors manufactured before these requirements became effective.
+If we are unable to offset the higher costs associated with this equipment with higher freight rates or improved fuel economy, our financial condition, results of operations, liquidity and cash flows could be materially adversely affected.